rseligm2/BettingSite/README.md

 ## Available Scripts

+Before you can start the front end, run:

+### `yarn install`

+Installs all of the packages used

 In the project directory, you can run:

 ### `yarn start`

 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000/home](http://localhost:3000/home) to view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+In the server folder, run:

+### `node index.js`

+Runs the backend server

 ### `yarn test`